kusamanetwork/userguide/docs/start/claims.md

 # How to get KSM

-The Kusama network is Polkadot's experimental community-focused R&D network.
-If you hold the DOT indicator token you are entitled to claim an equivalent amount of KSM on the Kusama network.
+The Kusama network is Polkadot's experimental, community-focused R&D network.
+If you hold the DOT indicator token, you are entitled to claim an equivalent amount of KSM on the Kusama network.
 This is so that the Kusama network is aligned with the existing DOT holders and community.

-The two ways to claim the KSM depends on whether you are claiming before or after the Kusama genesis.
-Since Kusama has not launched at the time of writing this guide, it will only cover the first case: claiming by sending a transaction on Ethereum with the key holding  DOT indicator tokens.
-After Kusama genesis, it will be updated to cover the second case: claiming by signing a message with the key holding DOT indicator tokens.
+The two ways to claim the KSM depend on whether you are claiming before or after the Kusama genesis.
+Since Kusama has not launched at the time of writing this guide, it will only cover the first case: claiming by sending a transaction on Ethereum with the key that holds DOT indicator tokens.
+After Kusama genesis, it will be updated to cover the second case: claiming by signing a message with the key that holds DOT indicator tokens.

 ## Step 1.
 Create a Kusama account